Skip to Content

 Spread the love

-Science behind Companion Planting
+The science behind Companion Planting

-The entire concept of companion planting just reinforces my belief that your garden is meant to be a diverse mix, not rows and rows of the exact same plant!
+The entire concept of companion planting just reinforces my belief that your garden is meant to be a diverse mix, not rows and rows of the same plant!
 A great way to showcase companion planting is in a square foot garden – click here to learn about square foot gardening

 tomatoes & calendula